 Hair dye was the biggest trend in these centuries.
 Roman emperors would dye their hair blond while Egyptians would dye their hair black using minerals from metallic elements.

-Roman women used many different cosmetic products, from hair dyes, nail polish, eye shadow, and lipstick colors.
+Roman women used many cosmetic products, including hair dyes, nail polish, eye shadow, and lipstick colors.
 The higher your social status was, the more makeup you would wear.

 If you are looking for high-quality hair salon tools and makeup brushes, please check our accessories store.